 Table of Contents

 The Brazilian Rainbow Boa (Epicrates cenchria) is a gorgeous snake species with a stunning appearance.
-Known for its vibrant colors and iridescent shimmer, this snake is in high demand in the reptile trade.
+Known for its vibrant colors and iridescent shimmer, this pet snake is in high demand in the reptile trade.

 As you might have guessed from their name, these snakes are usually found in Brazil.
 However, several subspecies are distributed throughout South America, Central America, and even southern North America.

 Most often, these snakes live in South American rainforests surrounding the Amazon River Basin.
+They’re often mistaken for the Colombian rainbow due to their similar appearance.

 Regardless of where it comes from, these snakes do very well in captivity.
 Some consider the Brazilian Rainbow Boa to be a snake that’s best for seasoned reptile keepers.
 However, the easy-going temperament of this species makes it a good contender even for those with little snake experience.